TheRinger/Portia_Installer_Script/README.md

 4.)
 If you made it this far good job, now let's setup a user so we don't use root for everything.. copy / paste the following one line at a time into the terminal and press enter..
+Please note: in order for this script to work you must use the username portia you can change the password to whatever you like

     useradd -d /home/portia -s /bin/bash -m portia passwd portia